 We loved this hotel.
-It was in the mid-price range of the options available but it felt 5 star to us!
-We paid about $400/night for an executive river view suite (Thailand does not allow more than 3 to a room so suites or two separate rooms were our only options.)
+It was in the mid-price range of the options available, but it felt 5 stars to us!
+We paid about $400/night for an executive river view suite (Thailand does not allow more than 3 to a room, so suites or two separate rooms were our only options.)

 We hired an English speaking personal tour guide and driver to show us around Thailand for two days in Bangkok.
 It cost about $700 total, including entry tickets to the museums and animal parks.

-We toured several temples and the highlights were the Royal Grand Palace and Temple of Dawn.
-The Grand Palace was a 61 acre complex.
-The kids were bored after 1 temple, but the architecture and detail were something to admire.
+We toured several temples, and the highlights were the Royal Grand Palace and Temple of Dawn.
+The Grand Palace was a 61-acre complex.
+The kids were bored after one temple, but the architecture and detail were something to admire.